-SEED’s Co-Founder and Vice President Tanya Gilly-Khailany, was one of the eight speakers during TEDxNishtimanWomen on November 3rd in Saad Abdullah Hall in Erbil, Kurdistan.
+SEED’s Co-Founder and Vice President Tanya Gilly Khailany, was one of eight speakers during TEDxNishtimanWomen on November 3 in Saad Abdullah Hall in Erbil, Kurdistan Region.
 Tanya’s speech was about the importance of women’s participation in building peace.

 “Women’s priorities tend to be different than those of men, Women experience war and peace differently, and women needs and wants are different.
 When women are excluded from the decision making process, our vision, our priorities, our wants, and our needs are not included in shaping the future.”

-She gives examples from around the globe of women demanding to be heard.
+She gave examples from around the globe of women demanding to be heard.
 She talked about the 2003 sex strike of Liberia, when Christian and Muslim women came together and held a sex strike against their partners, to force them to start peace talks.
-Or the 1990’s women march from Suleimaniya to Erbil who ended at the parliament building and staged a sit-in.
-They succeeded to imposing a temporary cease-fire.
+Also, the 1990s women march from Sulaimani to Erbil whose participants parliament building and staged a sit-in.
+They succeeded in imposing a temporary cease-fire.